tiagordc/azure-arm-creator/README.md

 Uses basic authentication using decorators so any other logic can be used instead.

+There is no database involved, all properties are stored as resource tags on azure.

 Developed with minimum possible assets to work on an iPad to demonstrate the proof of concept.

 ## Project structure